HIIT Training – What is it and How Does it Work?

 Not only do you burn calories during the workout but the intense excursion you’re body goes through will really push your body’s repair system into overdrive.
 This is called the ‘afterburn’ effect.
 This means that it will still carry on burning calories at an accelerated rate even after you have stopped exercise.
 However, you must be prepared to push yourself to the maximum on those short bursts to make it truly effective!

-The Differences With Other Exercise
+The Differences with other Exercise

-LISS can have a high calorie burn and is easier to perform, but fat burning stops as soon as the exercise has finished.
+Low Intensity Steady State (LISS) can have a high calorie burn and is easier to perform, but fat burning stops as soon as the exercise has finished.
 An example of this may be running at a steady pace for 60 minutes.
 It’s easier throughout the workout, but you’ll have to do this form of exercise for much longer to burn the same amount of calories as a HIIT workout.

 Research shows that you don’t necessarily burn more calories doing a HIIT workout that a steady state form of exercise but the difference is, it’s quicker to burn those calories so in short, you don’t have to train for as long.

-Tips for incorporating a HIIT style workout into your routine
+Tips for incorporating a HIIT style workout into your routine.

 - Always warm up